lisatwyw/smrvis/README.md

 Arguments to test.py:
 1) ```models2/rand2.npz```
-   - Filename of the volume to be processed
+   - Filename of the volume to be processed; best if read with a meta header file (MHD)
-   - Sample of the meta file is provided [here](samples/scan_001.mhd)
+   - Sample of MHD file is provided [here](samples/scan_001.mhd)
    - ```models/rand2.npz``` provided for test runs only
 2) ```output_test_file```
    - Prefix of output file that will save the coordinates of the extracted point cloud